 RBC Wealth Management and its Indigenous Wealth team would soon enter the picture to work collaboratively with the Village Trustees when engaging with the Hagwilget Council and to implement their trust.

 With over 25 years of experience assisting Indigenous communities, the group of experienced trust professionals is dedicated exclusively to working with key members of the communities they serve, including Co Trustees and Chief and Council, to help address the challenges that can affect the administration of the trusts.
 In the early 1990s, RBC was the first trust company to create a dedicated Indigenous Wealth team that could give communities the tools they needed for their future planning.

 “Every trust agreement is unique,” says Gordon Larin, Regional Vice President of Indigenous Wealth at RBC Wealth Management.

 “In this situation, the capital is protected, and any income that’s earned from that capital then is available to provide for the community projects.”

-Leanne Kaufman, Head of Estate and Trust Services with RBC Wealth Management, says that education is a key part of the group’s work when building a trust for a community.
+Leanne Kaufman, Head of Royal Trust with RBC Wealth Management, says that education is a key part of the group’s work when building a trust for a community.